Introduction

 This begs the question: how can employees access the right information at the right time?

 The short answer is job aids.
-These handy little tools are the perfect performance support system that provides employees with helpful information on job-related tasks.
+These handy little tools are the perfect performance support system that provides employees with helpful information on completing a task.

 What is a job aid?